ctx-core/etsy_cache/Readme.md

 Caches the listings in a Etsy Store to S3.

-Also contains a `Store__Etsy` component to browse through store & to purchase a listing through Etsy.
+Also contains a `Etsy_Store` component to browse through store & to purchase a listing through Etsy.

 ## Usage